Antasma-X/DataStructLib/README.md

 # DataStructLib
-A Data Structures Library that supports singly linked lists, Doubly Linked Lists, Stacks, Queues, Binary Trees and Graphs
+A Data Structures Library that supports Singly Linked Lists, Doubly Linked Lists, Stacks, Queues, Binary Trees and Graphs

 ## Description
 This Library has implementations of